Recipes

 The recipe is simple and you can also follow the exact same directions to roast pecans, walnuts or cashews.
 The last few years, we have made these Sweet & Spicy Roasted Almonds for coworkers over the holidays, filling up small bags or mason jars with them and tying them up with a ribbon.
 It is a great gift that people can munch on for an afternoon snack, add to a charcuterie board at a party they are hosting or throw on top of some greens to jazz up a salad.

-To keep the sugar lower, I used granulated baking stevia along with 1-2 tablespoons of sugar (coconut sugar or regular granulated sugar both work fine).
+To keep the sugar lower, I used granulated baking stevia along with a tablespoon of sugar (coconut sugar or regular granulated sugar both work fine).
 But, you can use what you have in your pantry and what you prefer using.

 Let’s get rid of this idea that yummy food is ‘naughty’ and healthful food is ‘blah.’
-That is entirely untrue and these Sweet & Spicy Roasted Almonds is one recipe that boasts some great nutritional value along with irresistible flavor.
+That is entirely untrue and this is one recipe that boasts some great nutritional value along with irresistible flavor.

 Almonds and all types of nuts are known to be energy dense foods.
 That means that per serving, they have a higher number of calories due to the amount of fat in them.
 But, these are mostly good fats called monounsaturated fats, known to be beneficial for weight loss and management, heart health, and reducing inflammation.
 A 1-ounce serving- 23 almonds to be precise- also contains 6 grams plant protein and 3 grams of fiber, along with a nice boost of vitamin E, biotin and phytonutrients.